 Learning more about the death rituals worldwide can help us find unity in our shared experiences with grief and better understand religions different from our own.

-What Is a Death Ritual?
+What Defines a Death Ritual?

 A death ritual is a way of honoring life and laying the deceased to rest.
 Death rituals differ between cultures and religions and are generally created around a religion’s belief about the afterlife.